ouspg/CompSec/README.md

 <details><summary>Details (Click to collapse!)</summary>

 As described earlier, you have to pass Moodle exams to pass the course.
-You can have higher grade by doing labworks.
+You can have higher grades by doing lab works.

-You can get up to 5 points in each lab (Total 30 points).
-Grade is determined based on those points next.
+You can get up to 5 points in each lab (A total of 30 points).
+The grade is determined based on those points next.

 Total Points|Total Grade
 :-:|:-: